eric-mitchell/eric-mitchell.github.io/content/about/_index.md

         email: "eric.mitchell@cs.stanford.edu"
 ---

-**Summer 2022 update:** I am currently a research scientist intern at DeepMind in London.
-You can reach me by email (above), but also iMessage or Whatsapp (through my US phone number) and Facebook Messenger.
-I will return to Stanford for the fall quarter of the 2022-2023 academic year.

-I recently completed the third year of my PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Chris Manning][2].
+I am a fourth-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Christopher D. Manning][2].
 The goal of my research is to make the knowledge embedded in neural networks more reusable and updatable in an ever-changing world.
-I think a lot about meta-learning and continual learning, particularly in large neural networks.
-I am grateful to be supported by a [Knight-Hennessy Graduate Fellowship][KH].
+I'm interested in deep learning generally, as well as meta-learning and continual learning more specifically, particularly in the context large language models (or 'Foundation Models').
+Much of my PhD has been generously supported by a [Knight-Hennessy Graduate Fellowship][KH].

 You can find my CV [here][CV].

+In the summer of 2022, I was a research scientist intern at DeepMind, where I was lucky to spend four months working with [Junyoung Chung][junyoung], [Nate Kushman][nate], and [Aäron van den Oord][aaron].

-Earlier, I was a research engineer at [Samsung's AI Center][5] in New York City, where I learned constantly from [Volkan Isler][6], [Daniel D. Lee][7], and many other wonderful (and patient) people.
+Before my PhD, I was a research engineer at [Samsung's AI Center][5] in New York City, where I learned constantly from [Volkan Isler][6], [Daniel D. Lee][7], and many other wonderful (and patient) people.
 As an undergraduate, I completed my thesis under the guidance of [H. Sebastian Seung][10] after many hours in the [Seung Lab][8] at the [Princeton Neuroscience Institute][9].
 I also competed for [Princeton's varsity men's golf team][X].

 In my free time, I make music for guitar and voice.
 I enjoy the outdoors, particularly golf courses and mountains.